Haki R. Madhubuti: Black Arts Movement and Third World Press

-Writing style and publications
+Writing

-Heavily influenced by his creative predecessor Gwendolyn Brooks, Madhubuti's poetry is similar marked by a rhythmic, experimental style, frequently in the free verse form.
-Also like Brooks, Madhubuti's poetic bibliography is characterized by a shift from the personal to the political over the span of his career.
-He has dedicated a number of poems to her and is the founder and previously the director emeritus of the Gwendolyn Brooks Center for Black Literature and Creative Writing.
+Heavily influenced by Gwendolyn Brooks, Madhubuti's poetry is marked by a rhythmic, experimental style, frequently in free verse.
+Madhubuti's poetry shifted from the personal to the political over the span of his career.
+He has dedicated a number of poems to Brooks and is the founder and director emeritus of the Gwendolyn Brooks Center for Black Literature and Creative Writing.

-Over the years, he has published 28 books (some under his former name, "Don L. Lee") and remains one of the world's best-selling authors of poetry and non-fiction, with books in print in excess of 3 million.
-His subsequent books include Claiming Earth: Race, Rage, Rape, Redemption (1994), GroundWork: New and Selected Poems 1966–1996 (1996), and HeartLove: Wedding and Love Poems (1998).
+He has published over 35 books (some under his former name, Don L. Lee) and is one of the world's best-selling authors of poetry and non-fiction, with books in print in excess of 3 million.
+His books include Claiming Earth: Race, Rage, Rape, Redemption (1994), GroundWork: New and Selected Poems 1966–1996 (1996), and HeartLove: Wedding and Love Poems (1998).

-Madhubuti has also co-edited two volumes of literary works from Gallery 37: releasing The Spirit (1998), and Describe the Moment (2000).
-His poetry and essays were published in more than 30 anthologies from 1997 to 2001.
+Madhubuti has co-edited two volumes of literary works from Gallery 37: The Spirit (1998) and Describe the Moment (2000).
+His poetry and essays have been published in more than 100 anthologies.
 He also wrote Tough Notes: A Healing Call For Creating Exceptional Black Men (2002).
-Perhaps his most famous work, Black Men: Obsolete, Single, Dangerous?: The African American Family in Transition, a nonfiction book about African-American social issues, was published in 1990 and has sold more than 1,000,000 copies.
+Possibly his most famous work, Black Men: Obsolete, Single, Dangerous?: The African American Family in Transition, a nonfiction book about African-American social issues, was published in 1990 and has sold more than 1,000,000 copies.

 Other initiatives

-Besides co-founding a publishing company, Madhubuti co-founded other initiatives including (with Larry Neal) the Black Books Bulletin, the Institute of Positive Education/New Concept Development Center (established in 1969), and the Betty Shabazz International Charter School (established 1998) in Chicago, Illinois.
-He is also a founder and board member of the National Association of Black Book Publishers, a founder and chairman of the board of The International Literary Hall of Fame for Writers of African Descent, and founder and director of the National Black Writers Retreat.
-Prior to stepping down, Madhubuti held the position of Distinguished University Professor, co-founder and director emeritus of the Gwendolyn Brooks Center for Black Literature and Creative Writing and director of the Master of Fine Arts in Creative Writing program at Chicago State University.
+Madhubuti co-founded the Black Books Bulletin (with Larry Neal), the Institute of Positive Education/New Concept Development Center (established in 1969), and the Betty Shabazz International Charter School (established in 1998) in Chicago, Illinois.
+He is also a founder and board member of the National Association of Black Book Publishers, a founder and chair of the board of the International Literary Hall of Fame for Writers of African Descent, and founder and director of the National Black Writers Retreat.
+Prior to stepping down, Madhubuti held the position of Distinguished University Professor, co-founder and director emeritus of the Gwendolyn Brooks Center for Black Literature and Creative Writing, and director of the Master of Fine Arts in Creative Writing program at Chicago State University.

 Personal life

 Madhubuti's 2005 book, Yellow Black, is an autobiographical novel detailing the first 21 years of his life.
-He currently resides in Chicago with his wife Safisha (Carol D. Lee), professor emerita at Northwestern University.
+He lives in Chicago with his wife Safisha Madhubuti, professor emeritus at Northwestern University.

 Awards and honors

-Among the honors and recognition Madhubuti has received are the Distinguished Writers Award, Middle Atlantic Writers Association (1984), American Book Award (1991); African-American Arts Alliance (1993), and fellowships from the National Endowment for the Arts and the National Endowment for the Humanities.
+Madhubuti has received the Distinguished Writers Award from the Middle Atlantic Writers Association (1984), the American Book Award (1991), the Paul Robeson Award from the African-American Arts Alliance (1993), and fellowships from the National Endowment for the Arts and the National Endowment for the Humanities.